yusufBak1r/UcakIciEglenceSistemi/README.md

 All diagrams are included in `.png` format and are named according to their type and version, e.g., `class_diagram_v1.png`.

+📝 Documents
+SWOT Analysis: A SWOT analysis for the in-flight entertainment system, detailing strengths, weaknesses, opportunities, and threats.
+This document is provided in both written and graphical formats.

+Requirements Analysis: A detailed requirements analysis for the system, outlining the functional and non-functional requirements necessary for the development of the in-flight entertainment system.

 ## 🔄 Versioning

 This is the **v1** release of the UML diagrams.
 Future versions will be added as the project evolves.